Dual Citizenship

 Utopian societies implement ideas like wealth redistribution and Utopian Payment Model.
 Both these imply that a society has responsibilities towards its citizens and it fulfills these responsibilities using money.
 Similarly, citizens have responsibilities towards their society and a citizen fulfills them by paying taxes.

 In the normal course of conversation and discussion, when we say "citizen", we are referring to an individual who is a citizen of only one society.
 Such a citizen has all the rights of being a citizen of a society and has all the responsibilities of being a citizen of the society.
 On the flip side, the society also has expectations from such a citizen and the society also has responsibilities towards the citizen.
-We will refer to such a citizen with the term complete citizen.
-We coined the term complete citizen to distinguish such a citizen from a dual citizen.
-This is because for an individual with more than one citizenship, the rights and responsibilities between citizen and the citizen's societies will be different from the case of a citizen of a single society.
-Speaking of terminology, we will use the term parent societies to refer to the societies that an individual is a citizen of.

 In Utopian societies, for a person to be a citizen of two or more parent societies, we need to do the following: